LucasBrunengo/Python-for-Data-Science/README.md

        - Create a list that contains a mix of integers, strings, and floats.
        - Use list comprehension to create a new list that contains only the integers from the original list.
        - Print the filtered list of integers.

+* Description: Filter a list that contains a mix of integers, strings and floats to extract only integers.

+* Input: Mixed list

 * Output:

 ![Data Filtering Output](Screenshots/Session_2_Ex2_Data_filtering.png)